musoniusr/DhammaratoDhamma/_posts/2024-11-23-practice-nurturing-for-those-heavy-triggers-anna-s-11-23-24.md

 **Anna:** Yes, yes, yes.
 They don't.
 They don't believe that it's not enough.
 Like just being happy in the moment and just repeating, repeating, and repeating is not enough.
 So I. So when I. When I talk to people, I'm trying to explain and practice, like repeating happiness with them, you know?
 But yeah.
 Yeah, okay, I guess.
 Is it the right way to.
 To practice with people?

 **Dhammarato:** Yes.
 Practice being happy even when they are miserable, Even when they want you to be miserable, even when they cross criticize you, even when they're racist with you.
-You can still be nurturing to yourself and happy that you don't show any elation of the heart or the ejection of the heart because of what they're saying.
+You can still be nurturing to yourself and happy that you don't show any elation of the heart or the dejection of the heart because of what they're saying.

 **Anna:** Yeah.
 Okay.